 9. As a next step, we will fit the prominent activity in the High condition.
 Left-drag a window around the strongest activity in the left-hemispheric auditory source.
 When releasing the left mouse-button choose the option Image.
 If necessary, change the Target interval to 50 to 150 ms and the Frequency Range to 6 to 12 Hz.
-It is very important to choose approximately the same length between the Target and the Baseline interval14.
+It is very important to choose approximately the same length between the Target and the Baseline interval 16.
 Otherwise, Beamforming results can be unstable.
 Press Go.

-10. Scale up the image to +/- 25%.
-Use the button to view the different maxima.
+button to view the different maxima.
 The first maximum localizes in the right auditory cortex, the second and third maxima indicate activity in bilateral frontal areas, while the fourth maximum shows activity in the left supra-temporal area.
 Close the source analysis window.